Peter Gabriel: Career

-1967–1975: Genesis

-In 1967, after Garden Wall had disbanded, Gabriel, Banks, and Stewart were invited by fellow pupils Anthony Phillips and Mike Rutherford to work on a demo tape of songs.
+1965–1975: Early career and Genesis

+In 1965, while still at Charterhouse, Gabriel formed the band Garden Wall with his schoolmates Tony Banks on piano, Johnny Trapman on trumpet, and Chris Stewart on drums.
+Banks had started at Charterhouse at the same time as Gabriel, and the two were uninterested in school activities but bonded over music and started to write songs.
+At their final concert before they broke up, Gabriel wore a kaftan and beads and showered the audience with petals he had picked from neighbouring gardens.
+Garden Wall disbanded in 1967; Gabriel and Banks were invited by their Charterhouse schoolmates Anthony Phillips and Mike Rutherford, who were in their own band at the school called Anon until it split up the previous year, to work on a demo tape of songs together.
 Gabriel and Banks contributed "She Is Beautiful", the first song they wrote together.
-The tape was sent to former Charterhouse pupil turned musician Jonathan King, who was immediately enthusiastic largely due to Gabriel's vocals.
-He signed the group and suggested a band name of Gabriel's Angels, but it was unpopular with the other members.
-They settled on King's other suggestion, Genesis.
+The tape was sent to Charterhouse alumnus, musician Jonathan King, who was immediately enthusiastic largely due to Gabriel's vocals.
+He signed the group and suggested that their name be Gabriel's Angels, but this was unpopular with the other members, and they soon settled on his other suggestion of Genesis.

 After King suggested they stick to more straightforward pop, Gabriel and Banks wrote "The Silent Sun" as a pastiche of the Bee Gees, one of King's favourite bands.
-It became Genesis's first single, released in 1968.
-It was included on their debut studio album, From Genesis to Revelation (1968), which saw Gabriel play the flute.

-After the commercial failure of From Genesis to Revelation, the band went their separate ways and Gabriel continued his studies at Charterhouse.
-In September 1969, Gabriel, Banks, Rutherford, and Phillips decided to drop their plans and make Genesis a full-time working band.
-In early 1970, Gabriel played the flute on Mona Bone Jakon (1970) by Cat Stevens.
-The second studio album by Genesis, Trespass (1970), marked Gabriel expanding his musical output with the accordion, tambourine, and bass drum, and incorporate his soul music influences.
-He wrote the lyrics to "The Knife" as a parody of a protest song.
-The album sold little and at one point, Gabriel secured a place at London School of Film Technique because Genesis "seemed to be dying."
-Genesis recruited guitarist Steve Hackett and drummer Phil Collins.
-Their next studio album, Nursery Cryme (1971), features Gabriel playing the oboe.
-Its opener, "The Musical Box", was their first song in which Gabriel incorporated a story and characters into the lyrics.
+It became Genesis' first single, released in 1968, and was included on their debut studio album From Genesis to Revelation (1968).
+Following the commercial failure of From Genesis to Revelation, the band went their separate ways, and Gabriel continued his studies at Charterhouse.
+In September 1969, Gabriel, Banks, Rutherford, and Phillips decided to drop their plans and make Genesis a full-time band.
+In early 1970, Gabriel played the flute on Mona Bone Jakon by Cat Stevens.
+The second studio album by Genesis, Trespass (1970), marked Gabriel expanding his musical output with the flute, accordion, tambourine, and bass drum, and incorporating his soul music influences.
+Gabriel explained that he was driven to play these instruments because he was uncomfortable with doing nothing during instrumental sections.
+He would have preferred to play keyboard instruments, but said, "[Banks] was extraordinarily possessive about the keyboards.
+I'd done a bit of flute at school, I always liked the sound, and a little bit of oboe (I was an even worse oboe player, but it made a couple of good noises now and again).
+Then the bass drum was something physical, visual, that I could kick hard and occasionally it was in time!"
+The album sold few copies, with Gabriel at one point securing a place to study at the London School of Film Technique because the band "seemed to be dying".